-- 1. Cut the cables to the correct length. - 2.
+- 1. Ensure that the On/Off switch on the PROwatt 3000 is off.
+If you are using a battery selector switch, switch it off as well. - 2.
+Cut the cables to the correct length. - 3.
 Strip the appropriate amount of insulation from one end of each cable and attach the connectors that will join the cables to the battery, battery isolator switch, or fuse block.
 The connectors you use must create a permanent, low-resistance connection. - If you are using crimp connectors, use the tool recommended by the terminal manufacturer.
 Make sure no stray wires protrude from the terminal.
-(You may find it more convenient to have the crimp connectors attached by the company that sells you the cable.) - 3.
-For each cable end that will be connected to the inverter, strip the appropriate amount of insulation from the cable and attach the connector that will join the cable to the cabling terminal.
+(You may find it more convenient to have the crimp connectors attached by the company that sells you the cable.) - 4.
+For each cable end that will be connected to the inverter, strip the appropriate amount of insulation from the cable and attach the connectors that will join the cables to the cabling terminals.

-- 4. Install a fuse and fuse holder in the cable that will be used for the positive side of the DC circuit.
-The fuse must be as close to the battery as possible, be rated for DC circuits, and have an Ampere Interrupting Capacity (AIC) that exceeds the short-circuit current available from the battery.
-(See "Fuse/Circuit Breaker Sizing Guidelines" on page 3-13.) - 5.
-Slide the two plastic terminal connector covers (boots) over the ends of the cables that will be attached to the inverter (red on positive; black on negative). - 6.
-For each cable, place the cable connector (ring terminal or box lug) on the appropriate cabling terminal on the inverter's DC end (red on positive; black on negative), and then install the lock washer and nut that are supplied.
+- 5. Install a fuse and fuse holder in the cable that will be used for the positive side of the circuit.
+Install the fuse as close to the battery as possible.
+For the correct fuse type and size, see "DC Fuses" on page 3-14.) - 6.
+For each cable, place the cable connector (ring terminal or box lug) on the appropriate cabling terminal on the inverter's DC end (positive on red; negative on black), and then install the lock washer and nut that are supplied.
 Tighten the nut to a torque of 9-10 foot pounds (12-13 Nm).
 See Figure 3-4. - 7.
-Slide the terminal connector covers over the cabling terminals.
-Slit the underside of the covers if you have trouble fitting them. - 8.
+Place the two plastic terminal connector covers (boots) over the cabling terminals and attach each boot with two screws (supplied). - 8.
 Attach the connector on the negative cable to the negative battery terminal.
 Make a secure connection.
 Loose connectors cause excessive voltage drop and may cause overheated wires and melted insulation.